-Why is there a political row over his release?
+Was there a political row over his release?

 The US has a long-standing policy not to negotiate with those it deems terrorists and the prisoner swap has drawn criticism - especially from conservatives.

-How will the releases help the wider peace process?
+Did the releases help the wider peace process?